saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 Python uses the driver method to interact with Selenium.
 When you use it, you instantiate a web driver, and then you have access to methods allowed by the web driver.
 Selenium uses the driver to automate and manipulate elements in the browser.
 Some examples of drivers include Chromedriver for the Chrome browser or Geckodriver for the Firefox browser.

-------- is a -------- library/package that allows you to communicate with Selenium and run unit tests.
+The Pytest dependencies are a set of Python library/package that allow you to communicate with Selenium and run unit tests.
 It also helps orchestrate test execution.
-This -------- language binding (Selenium WebDriver methods written in --------) allows you to leverage the features specified by the W3C WebDriver protocol.
+The [Python language binding](https://selenium-python.readthedocs.io/installation.html#downloading-python-bindings-for-selenium), which are Selenium WebDriver methods written in python, allow you to leverage the features specified by the W3C WebDriver protocol.

 #### Quiz